 St. Charles, IL Civil Union Dissolution Attorneys

-Experienced Civil Union Dissolution Lawyers in Kane County
+Experienced Civil Union Dissolution Lawyers in Kane County, Illinois

 Illinois marriage laws have evolved a lot in recent years.
 While same-sex marriage is now legal in Illinois, there are still many couples who are joined by civil unions.
 Civil unions in Illinois grant couples the same rights and obligations as marriage, and dissolving a civil union involves addressing the same issues as dissolving a marriage.
 At Shaw Sanders, P.C., our attorneys are experienced in handling civil union dissolutions.
-We work closely with our clients to understand your priorities and craft a strategy to achieve your objectives.
+We work closely with our clients to understand their priorities and craft a strategy to achieve their objectives.
+Attorney Matt Shaw and his team have helped clients resolve family law disputes for decades, so you can rest assured that your case will be in good hands.

 Legal Representation for Civil Union Dissolution